willemt/pearldb/README.rst

 Delete
 ------
-DELETEs are durable - we only respond when change has been made to disk.
+DELETEs are durable - we only respond when the change has been made to disk.

 .. code-block:: bash